Restaurant owners, residents relieved as outer Capitol fence comes down

 “I said, ‘Mich, this is what happens when you protest — you move mountains,’ ” he said.

-One Capitol Hill mainstay, the Monocle Restaurant on D Street near First Street NE,sat inside the fence perimeter — preventing the owner, John Valanos, from opening the restaurant.
+One Capitol Hill mainstay, the Monocle Restaurant on D Street near First Street NE, sat inside the fence perimeter — preventing the owner, John Valanos, from opening the restaurant.

 “It’s pretty difficult to climb that fence with the barbed wire,” Valanos said wryly.